Nonlinear synthetic gauge potentials and sonic horizons in Bose-Einstein condensates

 However, so far analogue gravity has been restricted to the study of spacetimes created using only \textit{one} degree of freedom \cite{barcelo2005analogue,novello2002artificial,faccio2013analogue}.
 For instance, the current of a BEC has as of yet been the sole determiner of the analogue spacetime felt by the phonons propagating in it.
-In this article, we will open the door to much richer physics through the addition of a \textit{second} degree of freedom in the form of a gauge potential.
+In this article, we will introduce a \textit{second} degree of freedom in the form of a gauge potential, by which richer physics can in principle be simulated.
 These synthetic gauge potentials emerge in cold-atom systems by for instance coupling the centre-of-mass motion of the particles to their internal degrees of freedom with a laser \cite{dalibard_2011,goldman_2013}.
 A Berry connection \cite{berry_1984} then emerges in the form of a vector potential for the centre-of-mass dynamics.
+The coupled atomic states must be long-lived compared to the characteristic time scales of the investigated analogue phenomena.
+Atomic losses due to spontaneous decay, happening on competing time scales, would overwhelm the sought physics and eventually destroy the condensate.
+Working with atomic optical transitions, promising candidates could for instance be Ytterbium and Strontium which have extremely long lived states of the order of seconds \cite{dalibard_2011}.
+An alternative route in order to avoid spontaneous emission and heating is to use dark states and three-level atoms \cite{theuer_1999,dalibard_2011}.

-In this letter we start from a density-dependent gauge potential, first described in \cite{edmonds_2013a} and demonstrate how this adds a new degree of freedom to analogue gravity models.
-In particular, we show that the nonlinearity of the vector potential introduces a new method for designing effective spacetime geometries and creating horizons even in a stationary condensate.
-The position of the acoustic horizon now depends only on the local particle density and thus, from a fundamental viewpoint is close to actual physical gravity.
+In this paper we start from a density-dependent gauge potential, first described in \cite{edmonds_2013a}, and demonstrate how this adds a new degree of freedom to analogue gravity models.
+We show that the nonlinearity of the vector potential introduces a new mechanism for designing effective spacetime geometries in a condensate.
 We then discuss how the additional degree of freedom introduced by the nonlinear gauge potential allows us to extend analogue gravity beyond what is currently possible.
-Examples include the simulation of charged Reissner-Nordstr\"om black holes and de Sitter spacetimes.
+In particular we show that effectively charged particles in $2+1$ dimensions can be simulated with phonons, which behaves as particles subjected to both a gravitational and an electromagnetic field.